Color Is The Focus Of The Next Version Of Premiere Pro

 There are several other small things including the ability to export Lumetri Color Panel grades as LUTs, but overall these updates are HUGE improvement to grading in Premiere Pro.

 I really dig these new tools but as I said in my Insight on Project Candy – the future is really exciting.

 These tools open a whole world of new color possibilities for Premiere Pro editors who don’t want to use a 3rd party tool like Magic Bullet and I know that Adobe is committed to continually improving these tools.

 Now you might ask: “Robbie, aren’t you worried that these tools will mean less people are using dedicated colorists?”

 The more editors, producers, DPs, directors are thinking about color, have the tools to try things out and be able to communicate more about color, then I think that benefits everyone.

-Furthermore, for the same reasons I was never worried about a tool like Resolve Lite – talent, eye and experience are still king.
-Not only is Adobe helping make the future more colorful, the future is bright for all of us because color is on everyone’s mind.
+Furthermore, for the same reasons I was never worried about a tool like Resolve Lite – talent, eye, and experience are still king.
+Not only is Adobe helping make the future more colorful, but the future is also bright for all of us because color is on everyone’s mind.